navikt/nav-dekoratoren/README.md

 ### Details

 #### redirectToApp
 This applies to both automatic login and when the login button is clicked.
-The default setting is `false`, which will redirect the user to the "Mitt NAV" application after login.
+The default setting is `false`, which will redirect the user to the "Mitt Nav" application after login.

 #### redirectToUrl
 This will redirect the browser to the specified URL after login.
 This will override the `redirectToApp` configuration that was set.
 This applies to both automatic login and when the login button is clicked.